cleardusk/3DDFA/readme.md

 I strongly recommend using Python3.6 instead of older version for its better design.

 ## Inference speed
+When batch size is 128, the inference time of MobileNet-V1 takes about 34.7ms.
+The average speed is about **0.27ms/pic**.

 <p align="left">
   <img src="imgs/inference_speed.png" alt="Inference speed" width="600px">
 </p>